stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/tenant-onboarding.md

 Adding new tenant can be divided into parts

-1. Create folders with `.gitignore` files
+1. Create folders with `.gitkeep` files
 2. Create `tenant`, `space` and `argocd` files

 ## Step 1 - Create folders